 In 2015 Louise received an Edna Ryan Sport Award for promoting the engagement and recognition of women in sport.

 In 2017 Louise received an Appreciation Award from the South Korean government for her “contribution to Korean War Veteran Affairs and for deepening the relationship between Korea and Australia”.

-Louise also created and launched #WISPAA – the Women in Sport Photo Action Awards – to showcase the skill, strength and athleticism of Australia’s sportswomen in action. #WISPAA proved so successful it evolved into a national touring exhibition.
+Over the 2018-2019 summer Louise created and launched #WISPAA – the Women in Sport Photo Action Awards – to showcase the skill, strength and athleticism of Australia’s sportswomen in action. #WISPAA evolved into a national touring exhibition.
 Louise created, launched and managed the #WISPAA project in her own time – which amounted to more than four-months, full-time volunteer work from November 2018 to April 2020.
-The touring #WISPAA exhibition went to a total of 28 corporate, retail, university and government sites in Queensland, NSW, Victoria, South Australia and Western Australia from June 2019 – April 2020.
+The touring #WISPAA exhibition was displayed at 28 corporate, retail, university and government sites in Queensland, NSW, Victoria, South Australia and Western Australia from June 2019 – April 2020.
 Louise also worked with the creative team at Melbourne’s Federation Square to create a six-minute video featuring the images of the 30 WISPAA finalists.
 The video played on Fed Square’s Giant Outdoor Screens from Oct 24, 2019 – infinity.

 ©Louise Evans 2015.
 No part of this publication may be reproduced, stored, introduced into a retrieval system, distributed or transmitted in any form or by any means, including without limitation photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author.